Mount Lawley, Western Australia: Education

-Mount Lawley hosts a campus of Edith Cowan University as well as the Western Australian Academy of Performing Arts.

-The suburb is home to Mount Lawley Senior High School (MLSHS), a state school which opened in 1955 which was extensively renovated with $40 million of Government funding in 2005–06.
+Mount Lawley hosts a campus of Edith Cowan University and which includes WAAPA.
+Adjacent to the campus is Mount Lawley Senior High School (MLSHS), a state school that opened in 1955 and which was extensively renovated with $40 million of Government funding in 2005–06.

 In addition to MLSHS, the suburb hosts the Anglican girls' school Perth College, a private K–12 campus for both day and boarding students, and two primary schools, being Mount Lawley Primary School and St Paul's Primary School.